About the bill

 Last Updated: Nov 28, 2018

 Length: 7 pages

-This bill was introduced on November 28, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 28, 2018, in a previous session of Congress, but it did not receive a vote.

 Nov 28, 2018

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 3662 (115th) was a bill in the United States Congress.